Ultimate Roof & Rafter Guide

 If you’ve been following our off grid cabin build then you know we’re ready to begin one of the most technically challenging and time consuming phases of the build.
-If you haven’t joined our amazing off grid community then subscribe and we’ll instantly send you off a welcome email.
-Also, we’ll give you a weekly update with the build progress and cover everything we’ve done so far.
-Plus… a bunch of other off grid goodness!
+If you haven’t poked around the site se sure to after reading this.
+You’ll find a complete beginners guide to going off grid as well as a full breakdown of our solar system.

 The rafters/trusses and roof components not only protect you from the elements and transfer dead/live loads to the ground but serve to structurally tie the foundation and wall framing together.